Is Truck Driver Training Adequate to Stop Trucking Accidents?

 Although the truck industry offers a plethora of perks and benefits, the job is not for everyone.
 Truck drivers work long hours and experience consistent pressure from tight deadlines.
 There is a shortage of truck drivers in the United States, and the truck industry has high turnover rates.
 With the growing population and its demands, there is always a need for more truck drivers.
 Due to these obstacles, employers are resorting to pressure to get drivers.
 They offer employees a job if they have a CDL.
 Since many drivers cannot afford to train for months without income, they cut corners.
 This cycle means that a lot of truck drivers don’t get the right training.

-Bg truck collisions are some of the most devastating accidents to occur on our roads.
+Big truck collisions are some of the most devastating accidents to occur on our roads.
 When a mistake is made while operating a big rig truck the potential consequences can be deadly.
-A seasoned commercial truck accident lawyer knows exactly what to look for when handling lawsuits involving 18-wheelers and other large trucks.
+A veteran big rig injury attorney in Houston Texas knows exactly what to look for when handling lawsuits involving 18-wheelers and other large trucks.

 Types of Trucking Accidents We Handle in Houston and Across Texas: